Website Design August 4th, 2015

 Go the web and check their reviews.
 Do they have a good tracking record with clients?
 What are people saying about their services?
 Choose one that is authoritative and trusted by other websites as well.

 If you are managing your own in-house server, then you should always be ready to deal with any kind security issue that might arise.
-Talk with your web developers on the team to ensure there is high security on your server.
+Talk with your web developers on the team to ensure there is high security on your server and WordPress is updated to the latest version.

 If you don’t have time to manage your own server administration better to find a hosting provider who offers a complete managed hosting solution.